-A versatile film emulation package for Capture One Pro; not just cheesy ‘film looks’ but a complete toolkit to capture the character of the much-loved Fuji Pro 400H negative film, created by Kyle May.
-With 18 variants in three versions (clean, 35mm and medium format) you can dial in the the look you want, whether it’s pushed, pulled or at box speed.
-Like my Portra pack it’s designed for everyday use, with looks that are natural and subtle enough to work for any photo while staying true to the character of the film.
-It was a tricky balancing act to create, but I hope the results are worth it!
-Find all of my styles on my profile.
+We’ve built a versatile emulation package for Capture One Pro, doing our best to capture its beautiful subtle colours.
+As with all Digistock products these aren’t cheesy ‘film filters’ but a complete toolkit equally suited to both accurate emulation and general colour grading.
+With 18 variants in three versions (clean, 35mm and medium format) for a total of 54 unique styles, you can dial in the the look you want – whether it’s pushed, pulled or at box speed.
+Like the real thing, we’ve designed our film styles to be versatile for everyday use, with looks natural and subtle enough to work for any photo while staying true to the character of the film.
+It was a tricky balancing act to create, but we hope the results are worth it!

-All styles are designed from the ground up to be compatible with the C1 layer system, so you’re not stuck with my idea of what looks good, either.
+All our Capture One film styles are designed from the ground up to be compatible with the C1 layer system, so you’re not stuck with our idea of what looks good, either.
 You can tweak the opacity to blend looks and make them as bold or subtle as you like!

 Your styles come in three folders, but each folder contains the same presets – the only difference between them is the grain/sharpness.
 It’s your choice whether you want a realistic analog vibe or some subtle toning.

 No added grain, and uses your normal settings for sharpness and noise reduction.

 These versions emulate 120 film, with a fine grain and a slight softening of details.
 Try using this with different aspect ratios to get a typical ‘medium format’ look: 1:1 (6×6), 4:3 (6×4.5), 5:4 (6×7).

 These variants emulate 35mm film stock, with a fairly noticeable grain and softer details compared to medium format.
 Generally works great with 3:2 images.